microsoft/MLOS/documentation/01-Prerequisites.md

     Set-ExecutionPolicy RemoteSigned -Scope CurrentUser -Force
     ```

-    > This is necessary for our build environment initialization script `scripts/init.windows.ps1` as well.
+    > This is necessary for our build environment initialization script `scripts\init.windows.ps1` as well.

 #### Using a local script

-1. Launch the script we provide in the MLOS repo to install/update Visual Studio 2019 Community Edition with the necessary components:
+1. Launch the script we provide in the MLOS repo to install/update the free Visual Studio 2019 Community Edition with the necessary components:

     ```powershell
     .\scripts\install-vs2019.ps1